Palace Green Library

 Review by Angelos Sofocleous

 ‘How and when do writers put us in the perspective of other people?’, Charles Fernyhough asked, letting silence take over in the room.
-At that moment, members of the audience took a moment to think of all the times they became someone else through a book’s pages: a king, a dwarf, a merchant, a sailor, a murderer…the list is endless.
+At that point, members of the audience took a moment to think of all the times they became someone else through a book’s pages: a king, a dwarf, a merchant, a sailor, a murderer…the list is endless.
 How do writers manage to convince us to let go of our shell and get us into the shoes of characters whose personality we might never approach in our real lives?

 That is the question posited through Charles Fernyhough’s anthology, Others.
 Joined by two contributors of the anthology, Gillian Allnut and Will Storr, the three gave the audience a deep insight into how they think books can make us see the world through the eyes of others and why it is very important that they do so.

 Gillian Allnut, renowned poet and winner of Queen’s Gold Medal for Poetry, referred to her experience working with asylum seekers and refugees.
 When talking to them, she realized that they needed themselves to be heard, even though sometimes they felt shame and reluctance when talking about their torturous experiences.
-This is the case with book characters; they are people who want to be heard – and the best way to be heard is by getting the reader to think like they do.
+This is the case with a book characters; they are people who want to be heard – and the best way to be heard is by getting the reader to think like they do.

 Undoubtedly, in a society like ours, which is more interconnected than ever before in the history of mankind, it’s important to not only understand other people, but also to cooperate with them and form societal groups in order to develop and survive.
 This is done, however, still using our tribal brains: our ‘original sin’, as Will Storr called it.
 ‘You can just separate people in any way and they will start behaving like in a tribe and show hostility towards the other group’, he continued.
 Failure to understand others (our inability to put ourselves in their shoes) can be seen as the cause of the increasing polarization we see today in politics and social media.